nnesse/glbindify/Readme.md

 Dependencies
 ------------

-A C++11 compiler is required to build the command line tool and but the generated bindings do not require C++11.
-The command line tool and it's generated bindings are known to build in Linux, Cygwin, and MSYS2 using gcc 4.8.2 and higher.
+The only dependencies of glbindify are C++ compiler and a unix-like build environment.
+The tool and it's generated bindings are known to build with Linux, Cygwin, and MSYS2 using gcc 4.8.2 and higher.
 Other configurations may work but have not been tested.